Alain-L/quellog/docs/default-report.md

 - **Count**: Number of log entries from this entity
 - **Percentage**: Proportion of total log entries
 - **[X more...]**: Indicator when more than 10 entities exist (use `--clients` to see all)
+- **USER × DATABASE**: Shows which users access which databases and how frequently
+- **USER × HOST**: Shows which users connect from which hosts and how frequently

+**Cross-tabulations** help identify:
+- Access patterns (which user accesses which database)
+- Connection sources (which user connects from which host)
+- Security anomalies (unexpected user/database or user/host combinations)
+- Load distribution across client connections

 ## Next Steps